hatimeria/HatimeriaExtJSBundle/README.markdown

 #HatimeriaExtJSBundle

-Symfony and ExtJS RAD Environment for fun and profit Easy add sortable, editable grids with pagers, ajax forms, nice admin panel or user switch interface (not all availible yet)
+Symfony and ExtJS RAD Environment for fun and profit.

+Easy add sortable, editable grids with pagers, ajax forms, nice admin panel or user switch interface.

 ##Changelog

 12.08.2011

-* Added mappings - without documentation
+* Added object property mappings
-* Configurable javascript_mode so you can change js type included in our your envs
+* Configurable javascript_mode so you can change js type included in our different environment (ext-all, ext-all-debug...)
-* Extjs javasripts and easy way to include all javascript in layout
+* Include all bundle javascripts in layout with just one twig line

 11.08.2011